 The intent of including policies for incentive programs is to encourage the development and implementation of incentive programs to aid in the implementation of Source Water Protection initiatives.
-Further, policy developers and the Source Protection Committee felt strongly that the Ministry of the Environment, Conservation and Parks should be requested to fund the Ontario Drinking Water Stewardship Program to assist landowners to manage or cease activities that are identified as significant drinking water threats on their properties.
+During the development of the first Source Protection Plan policy developers and the Source Protection Committee felt strongly that the Ministry of the Environment, Conservation and Parks should be requested to fund the Ontario Drinking Water Stewardship Program to assist landowners to manage or cease activities that are identified as significant drinking water threats on their properties.
+Provincial funding of the program has since ceased.